tilt-dev/tilt.specs/api_tiltrun.md

 ## Spec
 The spec is actually not particularly interesting at the moment - most of the complexity lies in the status.

+Future considerations for inclusion here would be any other useful configuration around the engine itself, particularly if useful to help debug why things seem "stuck", e.g. max parallelism.

 ```go
 type TiltRunSpec struct {
 	// TiltfilePath is the path to the Tiltfile for the run.
 It cannot be empty.